CU-DBMI-Peds/phoenix/README.md

 or you can read it online [here](https://cu-dbmi-peds.github.io/phoenix/articles/phoenix.html)

-The Phoenix Criteria has been implemented as an
+The Phoenix Criteria have been implemented as:

 * R package
 * python module